 We’ll talk about more efficient ways to move your data within multiple GD accounts:

 Method 1.
 Manual

-But don’t worry it’s not so manual as I described above (downloading, then uploading again).
-Here I’ll recommend you trying Google Takeout.
+I’ll suggest you try Google Takeout.
 We mentioned this app when writing about backing up your materials in Google Drive (there you can learn a step by step process of how to use this tool).

-To cut a long story short, this extension will allow you to download all your Google-related data.
+This extension allows you to download all your Google-related data.
 (You see, aside from GD, you can download your information from Gmail, Google Photos, calendar, etc.).
-You download the data as one archive file and in a few clicks.
-So no need to select the files in GD account 1 one by one.
+You download the data as one archive file and there is no need to select the files in GD account 1 one by one.